vitessio/website/content/en/docs/user-guides/vschema-guide/unique-lookup.md

 select * from corder where corder_id=1;
 ```

-However, issuing this query to vitess will cause it to scatter this query across all shards because there is no way to know which shard contains that order id.
+However, issuing this query to Vitess will cause it to scatter this query across all shards because there is no way to know which shard contains that order id.
 This would be inefficient if the QPS of this query or the number of shards is too high.

 Vitess supports the concept of lookup vindexes, also known as cross-shard indexes.
 You can instruct Vitess to create and manage a lookup vindex for the `corder_id` column.
 Such a vindex needs to maintain a mapping from `corder_id` to the `keyspace_id` of the row, which will be stored in a lookup table.